tomdowdell/AppSheet/README.md

 - For extra credit, instead of discussing *"how the design of the end-to-end service + app should change if the dataset were three orders of magnitude larger"* the code actually does it.
 Comments in the code discuss alternative approaches.

 ## Testing
 I opted to make the app more robust instead of discussing or adding test code.
 Great testing techniques and tools exist for the Microsoft stack but I have not used them, though do have some serious history doing rock solid testing.
+Perhaps the most relatable example:

 I cut my teeth testing at Microsoft and, as my resume shows, I created Microsoft's *"first automated server-based UI test system"* called GUTS that caused quite a lot of excitement, including my promotion into product development and an entire team hired to run my system.

 *Praveen, I bet my test system was still in use when you joined SQL Server.*